 In section 7.2 we present the syntax of CHR in Prolog and explain informally its operational semantics.
 Next, section 7.3 deals with practical issues of writing and compiling Prolog programs containing CHR.
-Section 7.4 explains the currently primitive CHR debugging facilities.
-Section 7.4.3 provides a few useful predicates to inspect the constraint store and section 7.5 illustrates CHR with two example programs.
-In section 7.6 some compatibility issues with older versions of this system and SICStus' CHR system.
+Section 7.4 explains the (currently primitive) CHR debugging facilities.
+Section 7.4.3 provides a few useful predicates to inspect the constraint store, and section 7.5 illustrates CHR with two example programs.
+Section 7.6 describes some compatibility issues with older versions of this system and SICStus' CHR system.
 Finally, section 7.7 concludes with a few practical guidelines for using CHR.